Auburn City Council approves new amendment to nuisance law

-AUBURN — The Auburn City Council approved an ordinance amending the municipality's nuisance laws.
+AUBURN — The Auburn City Council has approved an ordinance amending the municipality's nuisance laws to add unlicensed businesses.

-During its meeting Thursday, the council approved a public hearing on an proposed ordinance amending the nuisance chapter of the city code.

 People are also reading…

-The amendment comes amid the city encountering tobacco shops and a marijuana business that officials have said are lacking a proper license.

-The city previously expressed concerns about a sign at a downtown storefront on 9 Genesee St. in December for I'm Stuck, an unlicensed cannabis business.
-I'm Stuck, which has different locations in New York state calls itself a cannabis consulting and marketing firm on its signage but calls itself a dispensary on its website.
+The city previously expressed concerns about the downtown business at 9 E. Genesee St. called I'm Stuck, an unlicensed cannabis business.
+I'm Stuck, which has different locations in New York state, calls itself a consulting and marketing firm on its signage but calls itself a dispensary on its website.

-Before the council unanimously approved the amendment, a public hearing was held, getting people's feedback on the change.
+Before the council unanimously approved the amendment on Thursday, a public hearing was held.
 David Tulley, the owner of I'm Stuck, was among those who spoke during the hearing.

-Tulley argued the business has been open for 40 days without a compliant from a police department or a neighbor.
+Tulley argued the business has been open for 40 days without a complaint from a police department or a neighbor.

 "Forty days we've open, we (haven't) been a nuisance to nobody, but we have collected almost $4,000 in taxes for the city of Auburn, that we have," he said.
 "We have done that for you guys.
 We're happy to share with everybody."